nocalla/rota2gcal/README.md

 ## Actual Use
 + Put the timetable file in the Source Folder or download folder
-+ Double-click the rota2gcal.bat file to run the script
++ Double-click the `rota2gcal.bat` file to run the script or run it from the command line
 + Select the correct file from the list by typing the number and hitting Enter
 + Watch as your calendar magically fills up